fernandaroeg/darknet_ros_CUDA11.7enabled/installation_guide.md

 ![CUDA_compatibility](CUDA_compatibility.png)

-**So the previous driver release compatible with this GPU is going to be installed, the Nvidia driver 515.**
+**!!!So the previous driver release compatible with this GPU is going to be installed, the Nvidia driver 515.**

 **1.3** Now that the driver version to be installed is identified, open the **Software & Updates** tool in Ubuntu and go to the **Additional Drivers** section.
 Select the desired driver and click on **Apply Changes**